built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 ## I used DesktopOwnerSettings to configure the logo.
 How do I do that now?

-Instead of configuring the logo through DesktopOwnerSettings:
+The logo setting is still supported for Desktop Owners and is used to specify the default logo for Home, Browser, the Dock and TaskBar Icons:

 ```javascript
 "style": {
             "iconUrl": "https://yourserver/favicon-16x16.png"
          }
 ```
+The new API approach will let you register your logo for Home without the need for DesktopOwnerSettings (configuring the logo for Browser etc will be available in a future release).

-You can now import Home from @openfin/workspace to register your application against Home.
-The icon setting lets you specify your logo without needing DesktopOwnerSettings.
+You can import Home from @openfin/workspace to register your application against Home.
+The icon setting lets you specify your logo.

 ```javascript
  const cliProvider: CLIProvider = {